daviderics/PneumoniaDiagnosisWithCNN/README.md

 One effective method of diagnosing pneumonia is by taking chest X-rays.
 A medical expert can identify the telltale signs of pneumonia by observing the X-rays, but some facilities in developing countries lack such an expert.
 This slows down the process of diagnosing the disease, leading to delays in medical intervention.

-A potential solution is to create a computer model that can interpret the chest X-rays.
+A potential solution is to create a computer model that diagnose pneumonia from chest X-rays.
 Such a model could be made available to medical facilities across the world, helping to shorten the time it takes to diagnose pediatric pneumonia so that life-saving treatment can be provided faster.

 ## Stakeholder
 Primarily, the goal of this work is to create a model that could be used by doctors in developing countries to make up for the lack of trained experts who can diagnose pneumonia by inspecting a chest X-ray.
 There is no reason why it couldn't be implemented more widely than that.
 Any medical facility that can take X-rays could utilize such a model.